Data is a valuable source of opportunities and insights for procurement. It brings numerous benefits but can also be laden with challenges.

 Let’s see how.

-Using Veridion’s complex search API, you can access detailed information about suppliers, including their adherence to ESG (Environmental, Social, and Governance) criteria.
+Using Veridion’s search service, you can access detailed information about suppliers, including their adherence to ESG (Environmental, Social, and Governance) criteria using API.

 Source: Veridion